 The Board of Directors and Senior Management of the Company are of the opinion that from time to time the purchase of its Common Shares at the prevailing market price is in the best interest of the Company and its shareholders.
-As of January 20, 2016, in the previous 12 months, the Company acquired 30,000 Common Shares at a weighted average price paid per security of $17.51 under the terms of an NCIB that expires on February 1, 2016.
+For the period of February 2, 2017 to February 1, 2018 the Company was authorized to repurchase up to 150,000 Common Shares of the Company.
+As of January 22, 2018, in the previous 12 months, the Company had not repurchased any shares of the Company.

 About High Liner Foods Incorporated

 High Liner Foods Incorporated is the leading North American processor and marketer of value-added frozen seafood.
 High Liner Foods' retail branded products are sold throughout the United States, Canada and Mexico under the High Liner, Fisher Boy, Mirabel, Sea Cuisine and C. Wirthy labels, and are available in most grocery and club stores.
-The Company also sells branded products to restaurants and institutions under the High Liner, Icelandic Seafood, FPI, Viking, Mirabel, Samband of Iceland and American Pride Seafood labels and is a major supplier of private label value-added frozen seafood products to North American food retailers and food service distributors.
+The Company also sells branded products to restaurants and institutions under the High Liner, Icelandic Seafood, and FPI labels and is a major supplier of private label value-added frozen seafood products to North American food retailers and foodservice distributors.
 High Liner Foods is a publicly traded Canadian company, trading under the symbol HLF on the Toronto Stock Exchange.